-Safety Measures in Distillations
+Safety Measures in Distillation

 Introduction

-Distillations is a chemical process used to purify liquids by separating them into various components based on their boiling points.
+Distillation is a chemical process used to purify liquids by separating them into various components based on their boiling points.
 It is commonly used in chemistry laboratories and industrial settings.
 However, it is essential to prioritize safety in the process, as it involves handling potentially hazardous chemicals and equipment.

 Basic Concepts

-Distillations relies on the principle that different substances have different boiling points.
+Distillation relies on the principle that different substances have different boiling points.
 By heating a mixture of liquids, the component with a lower boiling point vaporizes first and is then condensed back into a liquid, while the higher-boiling components remain in the original mixture.

 Equipment and Techniques